anthx/anthony-carrick-blog/content/posts/weekend-notes-stats-tool.md

 ## Building the Front End

 When I started building the front end, I pretty much took my previous front end HTML form from an earlier project like this and modified the form to POST instead of GET.
 But of course I quickly remembered that a normal form can’t simply POST plain data as the request body like you’d do in a React project or REST API.
-A normal form needs either url encoded form fields or muli-part form data.
+A normal form needs either url encoded form fields or multi-part form data.
 Or you use JavaScript to submit the form and handle the response.
 I first tried to implement that in JavaScript with our friends Stack Overflow and MDN to give me enough idea to get going:

 * https://stackoverflow.com/questions/6665510/sending-a-raw-data-post-request-with-an-html-form
 * https://stackoverflow.com/questions/6396101/pure-javascript-send-post-data-without-a-form